CSCfi/csc-user-guide/docs/apps/geoconda.md

 The `geoconda` module is available in Puhti:

-* 3.8.8 (Singularity installation with wrappers, so should be hidden from users in normal use-cases)
+* 3.8.8 (Singularity installation with wrappers, the usage of singularity container should not be visible in normal use-cases.)
 * 3.8-deprecated
 * 3.7-deprecated